ItsK1tty/w1tchdocs/docs/source/reference.rst

 get_id()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns the user's character's ID.
+Returns the player as a player handle

 **Parameters:**